MicrosoftDocs/customer-insights/ci-docs/data/sample-guide-predict-clv.md

 1. Run the activity.

-1. Add another activity and map its fields names to the corresponding fields:
+1. Add another activity called **webReviews** and map its fields names to the corresponding fields:
    - **Activity table**: Reviews:Website
    - **Primary key**: ReviewId
    - **Timestamp**: ReviewDate
    - **Event activity**: ActivityTypeDisplay
    - **Additional detail**: ReviewRating
    - **Activity type**: Review

+1. Create a relationship between *Website* and *eCommerceContacts* with **UserId** as the foreign key.

 1. Run the activity.